-Help save Great Salt Lake wetlands & prevent environmental injustice - stop Salt Lake City from turning Northpoint into a warehouse district
+Help save Great Salt Lake wetlands & prevent more pollution in our communities - stop the Salt Lake City Council from turning Northpoint into a warehouse district

 Warehouse developers eager for profits are racing to turn undeveloped land in Salt Lake City’s Northpoint community (east and slightly north of the airport) into another sea of polluting warehouses, similar to the inland port warehouse development occurring west of the airport.